Exmark Z Turf Equipment Backyard Life

 6 Landscape Fabric Alternatives

 Applying a football field worth of landscape fabric or an overabundance of chemical killers aren’t your only weed control alternatives.
-There are far cheaper and more sustainable, things that can be used to rid your lawn of weeds.
+There are far cheaper and greener, things that can be used to rid your lawn of weeds.

 Newspaper